gionikola/spring2021_core_macro_lab/README.md

 All lab work will be done using Jupyter Notebook.

 Materials will be updated and new materials will be posted as we progress into the Spring quarter.
 I will email the class about all major updates/additions as they happen.
-You can also stay on top of all changes to the repo independently by creating a GitHub account, installing GitHub Desktop locally on your computer, and then frequently pulling from the repo.
+You can also stay on top of all changes by frequently pulling from the repo.

 ## Week 1